1jour1vin

 Wine rated (2024 guide) 92+

-Macerated for around three days and aged for four months in stainless steel tanks, Blanc 2024 reveals aromas of ripe apricot, white peach, yellow apple and a subtle mineral touch.
-Round and concentrated, 2024 offers a medium- to full-bodied palate, accompanied by lively, firm acidity that balances the whole.
-The finish is complex and persistent.
+Macerated for around three days and aged for four months in stainless steel vats, the 2024 Blanc reveals aromas of ripe apricot, white peach, yellow apple, and a subtle mineral touch.
+Round and concentrated, the 2024 offers a medium-bodied to full-bodied palate, accompanied by a lively and firm acidity that balances the whole.
+It finishes with a complex and persistent finish.

 No notes available